locokit/locokit/docs/admin-manual/auth.md

 ## Groups

-A group is a user's set, linked to a workspace.
+A group is a user's set.

 Each user in a group will have a role.